fishdeity/iRO-Missing_Features_Additions/README.md

   - Amatsu Dungeon and other maps show how to go through the maze
   - and more
 - **resource_file_fixes**: Files that are missing and fail to load and appear as red text in chat box have been added (like 16.2 lab map)
-- **zoom_farther_out.grf**: Able to zoom out farther than the default, extra useful for ranged classes.
+- **zoom_farther_out.grf**: More flexibility with zooming in, out, angled, and default zoom in each map!
+Check inside GRF for details.
   - Note that double right click to reset camera angle is disabled.

 # Installation Steps #